 Using Audience Analysis to Create Buyer Personas

 As mentioned, the buyer’s journey is complex, and building an audience persona from intuition is a thing of the past.
-While it may seem convenient to download a template from Hubspot, customize it to your brand identify and fill in the blanks.
+While it may seem convenient to download a template from Hubspot, customize it to your brand identity and fill in the blanks.
 Audience Personas that are not backed by data don’t work.
-They may look good on a slide, but they won’t get you the results you expect.
+They may look good on a slide, but they won’t get you the expected results.

-A target audience analysis and persona creation give marketers actionable insights they need to create data-driven content marketing programs that deliver real business value and make an impact.
+Target audience analysis and persona creation give marketers the actionable insights they need to create data-driven content marketing programs that deliver real business value and make an impact.

 The insights here are just scratching the surface.
-This audience analysis example is just one snapshot in time but there are some important aspects to talk through.
-We have already discussed top media affinities and purchase factors in the above examples. her name, age, occupation, location, and marital status are just examples but all of the other data is real.
+This audience analysis example is just one snapshot in time, but there are some important aspects to discuss.
+We have already discussed top media affinities and purchase factors in the above examples.
+Her name, age, occupation, location, and marital status are examples, but all other data is real.

 I want to spend just a few moments talking about topical relevance.
 Every audience analysis should include some type of conversation data as an output.
-Conversation data will help narrow down what topics are most relevant to a specific audience.
-In this example, we are looking at an audience persona but it’s representative of a larger audience of CIOs.
+Conversation data will help narrow down the topics most relevant to a specific audience.
+In this example, we are looking at an audience persona representing a larger audience of CIOs.

 The color-coded sunburst chart is broken down into four different topics––data science, insights, cloud, and CIO.
 They’re color-coded to show the volume of keyword mentions by the audience.
-So, in this example, data science accounts for most of the conversations followed by insights, cloud, and then CIO.
+So, in this example, data science accounts for most of the conversations, followed by insights, cloud, and then CIO.
 The second and third layers are subtopics of the main topic.
-For example, when looking at data science one of the subtopics is deep learning, and then after deep learning, there is AI and analytics.
+For example, when looking at data science, one subtopic is deep learning, and then after deep learning, there is AI and analytics.

 This is important because we are taking a large data set and clustering it into smaller, size data points to make sense of the data.
 There would be no way to come to the same conclusion of understanding topical relevance by scrolling through and reading thousands of social media mentions.

-Imagine what you could learn if you tracked an audience over a period of time.
+Imagine what you could learn if you tracked an audience over some time.

 What types of Insights Are Available from An Audience Analysis

-The beauty about building data-informed audience personas is that they will benefit everyone in the organization, from PR and social media to channel sales and direct marketing.
+The beauty of building data-informed audience personas is that they will benefit everyone in the organization, from PR and social media to channel sales and direct marketing.